openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 The following section describes how to map a SSF event to a JSON Schema Document.

-As defined in Section 4.3 of {{JSON Schema}}, a JSON Schema document, also called a "schema", is a JSON document used to describe another JSON Document, known as an instance.
+As defined in Section 4.3 of {{JSON Schema}}, a JSON Schema document, also called a "schema", is a JSON document used to describe another JSON document, known as an instance.

 A JSON Schema document describes the instance of SSF SET event "payload" ({{Section 2 of SET}}).
 As such, the schema will define the claims that pertain to the specific SSF event type.
 The $id for the schema document MUST be the same as the event identifier of the SET.